-CEO Bernd Sydow on strategy and focus, recent activities and plans for the current year.
+CEO Bernd Sydow on strategy and focus, recent activities and future plans.

-Our focus remains on the initiation of pilot commissions in the fields of soil remediation and railway gravel decontamination.
+Our focus remains on the initiation of pilot commissions in the fields of soil remediation, railway gravel decontamination and surface cleaning.
 Several projects are already underway, while others are currently in preparation.
 We’re putting particular focus on the collaboration with technology partners who are active in our areas of operation and want to collaborate with us to test the application possibilities of Arvox.

 Priority is being given to soil remediation ex situ, especially in collaboration with operators of soil remediation facilities.
 A number of talks on this subject have taken place in recent weeks; laboratory tests have been done; and the first test treatments in the facilities have been arranged.